-No, the intention is that you have not received an award as the PI from an agency.
+No, the intention is that you have not received an award as the PI from any Federal department, agency, or institution.

-15. Do small awards (e.g., \$1,000) disqualify?
+14. Do small awards (e.g., \$1,000) disqualify?

-The amount of the award is not relevant, so a \$1,000 award would disqualify.
+The amount of the award is not relevant, so a \$1,000 Federal award would disqualify.

-16. Am I eligible if I work at a two-year college or a community college?

-I am an assistant professor at an undergraduate institution that does not give graduate degrees.
+15. Am I eligible if I work at a two-year college or a community college?
+OR I am an assistant professor at an undergraduate institution that does not give graduate degrees.
 Am I eligible to apply?